History of Hamilton B District

-Today Hamilton District B consists of 10 Lodges and approximately 1400 members.
+Today Hamilton B District consists of 9 Lodges and approximately 1000 members.
 Union Lodge No. 7 in Grimsby being the oldest Lodge with a Warrant Constituted on December 17, 1799 has enjoyed more than 200 years of Masonry.
-The Lodge of Strict Observance No. 27 in Hamilton, The Harmony Lodge No. 57 in Binbrook, Acacia Lodge No. 61 in Hamilton, St. Andrew's Lodge No. 62 in Caledonia, and Wentworth Lodge No. 166 in Stoney Creek have all surpassed 150 years.
-Lincoln Lodge No. 544 in Abingdon, St. Andrew's Lodge No. 593 in Hamilton, and Hillcrest Lodge No. 594 in Hamilton are very close to celebrating 100 years and the newest Lodge Battlefield Lodge No. 714 in Stoney Creek already celebrated 50 years.
+The Lodge of Strict Observance No. 27 in Hamilton, The Harmony Lodge No. 57 in Binbrook, Battlefield Lodge No. 61 in Hamilton, St. Andrew's Lodge No. 62 in Caledonia, and Wentworth Lodge No. 166 in Stoney Creek have all surpassed 150 years.
+Lincoln Lodge No. 544 in Abingdon has surpassed 100 years.
+St. Andrew's Lodge No. 593 in Hamilton, and Hillcrest Lodge No. 594 in Hamilton are very close to celebrating 100 years.

 Information based on the brief history booklet presented by Norman G. McCarthy with appreciation to C. A. McCarthy and R. W. Newton

-Click below to visit the Hamilton Masonic District 'B' web site
+Click below to visit the Hamilton B District web site

 Send mail to with questions or comments about this web site